 Winter is my favorite time to cruise in the Mediterranean.
 The crowds are less, the weather is not scorching hot, the atmosphere is more calm and relaxing.
+Don’t get me wrong, I also really enjoyed my Greek island cruise during the summer.
+It is just a very different experience.

-A winter cruise in the Mediterranean is a completely different experience though.
+A winter cruise in the Mediterranean is a completely different experience, though.
 While the weather is usually still milder than many places, it is definitely not a beach-y vacation.
 But if you want to see some amazing destinations, explore and are ok with it not being hot, you are in for a real treat.

 10 Tips You Need To Know Before Your Mediterranean Winter Cruise